Chaitya62/MoviePlotBot/README.md

   MoviePlotBot is a twitter bot that lets you search the plot of any movie just tag *Pending* in your tweet by the movie title and you will get an instant reply from MoviePlotBot.

+#What does it does that?

+  It Basically uses two APIs
+    1. Twitter API
+    2. OmDB API

 #How to run this bot?